 - Contingency management

-A group therapy program makes you understand that the condition is not unique to you; other people are also going through it.
-This setting enables you to hear how others are battling their addictions and what types of setbacks they’re experiencing.
-As a result, you’ll learn different strategies for dealing with your addiction through group sessions.
+A group therapy program helps you understand that the condition is not unique to you; others are also going through it.
+This setting enables you to hear how others are battling their addictions and what types of setbacks they are experiencing.
+As a result, you will learn different strategies for dealing with your addiction through group sessions.